 Manila

-This natural fiber rope was once the standard for ropes.
-In modern day, it is not recommended for any life safety applications.
+This natural fiber rope was once the standard for ropes, used in nautical applications since the 1600’s, with evidence of usage from many centuries before.
+Manila rope is made from fibers of the abaca plant.
+In modern day, although you may find some at a hardware store, it is not recommended for any life safety applications.
 Manila must be handled and stored with care as any dampness will cause it to rot.

 Nylon

 Nylon (or polyamide) is the fiber used in the first synthetic fiber rope manufactured.
-Stretches and therefore popular in dynamic ropes due to its elasticity, and shock absorption potential.
+Nominal stretch is 28% at break.
+Therefore popular in dynamic ropes due to its elasticity, and shock absorption potential.
 Good abrasion resistance.
 Does not rot.
 Is not damaged by oils, gasoline, grease, etc. Good UV resistance.

 Polyester

 Polyester is a thermosetting plastic, meaning that it cannot be re-melted with heat.
 Very strong and excellent abrasion resistance (better than nylon).
-Low stretch, when compared to nylon.
+Lower stretch than nylon, nominally 18% at break.
 Better UV resistance than Nylon.

 Polyethylene (PE)

-Polyethylene is a thermoplastic.
-Lightweight and strong rope which floats and popular in heavy duty marine applications.
+Polyethylene is a thermoplastic substance (formed with heat, and hardened by cooling).
+Polyethylene ropes are lightweight, strong, and float, making them popular in marine applications.
 Does not rot and is unaffected by water, oil, gasoline, and most chemicals.
 Better abrasion resistance than PP. Good UV resistance.

 Polypropylene (PP / Poly)